RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Introduction

 \section{Introduction}

-Similarity within a bicluster can be interpreted in different ways like spatial closeness, the relation between features for selected observations, etc. Most of the existing algorithms focus on spatial proximity between observations in the selected subspace.
+Similarity within a bicluster can be interpreted in different ways like spatial closeness, the relation between features for selected observations.
+Most of the existing algorithms generally focus on spatial proximity between observations in the selected subspace.
 Relation-based biclustering methods mostly search for biclusters based on specific relations.
-While a few algorithms exist for finding non-linear relation-based biclusters, they search for biclusters with some constraint e.g., UniBic by \citet{unibic} finds monotonous relations and CBSC by \citet{CBSC2018} does not adjust for variations in marginal distributions, thereby limiting their ability to find many types of relation based biclusters.
+While a few algorithms exist for finding non-linear relation-based biclusters, they search for biclusters with some constraint e.g., UniBic by \cite{unibic} finds monotonous relations and CBSC by \cite{CBSC2018} does not adjust for variations in marginal distributions, thereby limiting their ability to find various types of relation based biclusters.
 For example, UniBic will not be able to find a relation based periodic wave.
 CBSC finds more general relations, but if marginal densities have sparse and dense regions, the actual bicluster in the data may be not be obtained due to fragmentation.
 In this article, we have tried to overcome these problems.
 We propose a methodology for finding biclusters based on non-linear continuous feature relation.
-For each feature pair, we identify observations forming relationships with each other by comparing joint density and marginal densities.
-Then, we check whether there are more features pairs connected with same set of observations forming related dense regions.
+For each feature pair, we identify observations forming relationship between the two features by comparing joint density and marginal densities.
+Then, we check whether there exist more feature pairs connected with same set of observations forming related dense regions.
 Once this information is available, we have an adjacency matrix which allows us to find connected components.
-Thus, we find all the features connected with same set of observations.
+Thus, we will be able to find all the features connected with same set of observations.
 The resulting pair of sets (of observations and features) is called a bicluster.
 We have named this method RelDenClu, and it is seen to have several desirable properties like invariance to different permutations, scaling and translation.
 This allows results of RelDenClu to be consistent in spite of changes in data representation.
 The proposed technique of identifying related dense regions is the main contribution of this article.

 We have discussed some of the existing biclustering methods in Section \ref{lits}.
 In Section \ref{novAlgo} we present the method of finding dense related regions using marginal and joint densities.
 Section \ref{detAlgo} presents entire algorithm in detail.
 Section \ref{methSec} describes datasets, method used for comparison and evaluation criterion.
 The results on simulated and real-life datasets are presented in Section \ref{resSec}.
 We have applied RelDenClu to analyse the effects of World Development Indicators on spread of COVID-19 in different regions of world, and presented the results in Section \ref{covidAn}, and conclude with Section \ref{Conc}.